Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 2-3-09.
 It was a gorgeous day in the swamp.
 After doing a few stakeouts, I tried a midstory climb.
 I chose a fork a little on the high side, and this was a good test of my accuracy with a beanbag.
 The first several throws were the equivalent of a baseball pitcher throwing the ball over the backstop, but then I got the hang of holding the line about a foot from the beanbag, spinning it in a circular motion, and visualizing the beanbag going over the desired fork just before releasing it.
 After I got the line in place, I discovered that the rope wasn't quite long enough for that fork.
 Not an impressive start, but the practice should payoff on the next attempt.

 2-5-09.
-The knee didn't keep me awake last night, which makes me hopeful that it hasn't regressed to the state it was in last fall.
+The knee didn’t keep me awake last night, which makes me hopeful that it hasn’t regressed to the state it was in last fall.
 It was another gorgeous day in the swamp.
-I took a trail that approaches the area of Bob O'Brien's sighting in November.
+I took a trail that approaches the East Pearl.
 Several trees in that area appear promising for midstory climbs.
-I'm going to get a backpack for carrying 100 feet of rope and give that approach a try in the next few days.
+I’m going to get a backpack for carrying 100 feet of rope and give that approach a try in the next few days.
 I tried a few beanbag tosses this morning and found that the practice the other day has paid off.

 2-6-09.
 Gretchen and I spent the morning in the swamp.
 We wanted to try some midstory climbs, but my aim was off and the beanbag got stuck in a tree.
 We dropped the climbing gear off at the car and did stakeouts.
 I got some video footage of